Autistic Community Bulletin Board

 Location: 2700 University Ave W. Suite 100.
 St. Paul, MN 55114.

-Coffee Clubs will be on the second Tuesday of each month beginning at 4pm to 6pm.
+Coffee Clubs will be on the second Tuesday of each month (weather permitting) beginning at 3pm to 5pm.

 Are you a professional who works with Autistic people?
 Such as a therapist, psychologist, occupational therapist, psychiatrist, social worker, case manager, or health care provider?
 Join the AuSM Professional Networking Group to work with the Autism Society of Minnesota's Counseling and Consulting team that offers a resource to help you network with other professionals.
 Group sessions are held monthly.
 See AuSM's Event Calendar for more information.